Displays Resources Gallery Get a Quote

-plastic welding serviceThere are a number of methods to weld thermoplastics, which include hot gas (air) hand welding, and hot gas (air) extrusion welding.
-In the following, hot gas (air) hand welding and hot gas (air) extrusion welding are being addressed since they play a major role in the field of custom thermoplastic fabrication.
+plastic welding serviceThere are a number of methods to weld thermoplastics, which include bead welding plastic, hot gas (air) hand welding, and hot gas (air) extrusion plastic welding.
+In the following, hot gas (air) hand welding and hot gas (air) extrusion plastic welding are being addressed since they play a major role in the field of custom thermoplastic fabrication.
 A further application for these techniques is the modification or repair of rotationally molded, blow molded, vacuum formed or injection molded parts.

 The most commonly welded thermoplastic materials are: